What is Facility Management Software?

 8. IBM Maximo

 As one of the most powerful enterprise asset and facility management platforms, IBM Maximo delivers a comprehensive suite of tools for large-scale operations.
-It excels in utilities, manufacturing, and transportation, where high-volume data and system integration are critical.
+These facility management tools excel in utilities, manufacturing, and transportation, where high-volume data and system integration are critical.

 Key Features